 The bacteria that cause this disease survive on plant surfaces and can be spread by rain splash.
 The disease is often not serious and causes the most damage to trees that are unhealthy or weakened.
 The best way to manage the disease is to prevent it by keeping trees healthy and vigorous with good irrigation, adequate and appropriate fertilization, and management of pests and other diseases.

 You can also prevent bacterial canker by choosing trees with Lovell peach rootstock, which has some resistance.
-Also helpful is using trees that have been grafted well above the root crown, about 32 inches (0.8 meters) at least.
+Also helpful is using trees that have been grafted well above the root crown, about 32 inches (81 cm.) at least.
 Fumigating the soil for nematodes is also a good preventative measure, as these pests weaken trees and predispose them to bacterial infection.

 If you have a tree already infected with bacterial canker, prune away the affected branches.
 Do this only in winter or in hot, dry periods in summer to avoid spreading the disease.
 Burn the infected branches and disinfect pruning tools carefully.